scriptituk/xfade-easing/README.md

 <!-- GL pics at https://github.com/gre/gl-transition-libs/tree/master/packages/website/src/images/raw -->

-Here are the ported GLSL transitions with default parameters and no easing.
+Here are the ported GLSL transitions with default parameters and no easing, supported by the custom ffmpeg variant.
+Check [above](#ported-glsl-transitions) for the dozen or so that are not supported by the custom expression variant.

 See also the [GL Transitions Gallery](https://gl-transitions.com/gallery) which lacks many recent contributor transitions plus even more stacking up as [Pull requests](https://github.com/gl-transitions/gl-transitions/pulls) –